 After you have removed the desired amount of thatch, you should then rake your lawn.
 Use a regular rake to remove the loosened thatch and other debris.
 Collect it in a pile, and then dump it in your composting site.

 With your lawn freed from the resulting debris, it is now ready for fertilization.
-Simply apply a fertilizer that isn’t nitrogen-rich or at least one that uses a slow-release formula.
+Calculate the amount of fertilizer that isn’t nitrogen-rich or at least one that uses a slow-release formula.
 And after you are done, water your lawn.

 No, you shouldn’t fertilize after dethatching.
 This is because, before dethatching, the lawn will have a thick thatch layer.
 This layer will keep the fertilizer from reaching the soil.
 It will also keep it from getting absorbed by the roots of your grass.